 TAX DIRECTOR & ZONING ADMINISTRATOR

-Properties and their assessment are reviewed each year and once the estimated true and full value is established and certified through city, county and state boards of equalization, the values are uploaded to the computer system.
-The county then calculates taxes for each parcel based on budgeted needs of government entities.
+Properties and their assessment are reviewed each year and once the estimated true and full value is established and certified through city, county, and state boards of equalization, the values are uploaded to the computer system.
+The county then calculates taxes for each parcel based on the budgeted needs of government entities.
 The North Dakota Assessment date is February 1st of each year.

 The Bottineau County Zoning Ordinance was established to promote the health, safety, public convenience, general prosperity, and public welfare of Bottineau County and the orderly development of lands within the county.
-The Bottineau County Zoning Administrator is responsible for the administration of building permits, rezoning applications, variance applications and other regulations of the Bottineau County Zoning Ordinance.
+The Bottineau County Zoning Administrator is responsible for the administration of building permits, rezoning applications, variance applications, and other regulations of the Bottineau County Zoning Ordinance.